 “It’s not our job to toughen our children up to face a cruel and heartless world.
 It’s our job to raise children who will make the world a little less cruel and heartless.” – L.R Knost

 Group therapy is often beneficial to children by providing support from other children going through similar situations.
 Group therapy provides a comprehensive therapeutic intervention process which is more cost-effective for parents.

 Group therapy focuses on “change”.
 Change in attitudes, beliefs, emotions and/or behaviours of members.
-In the group, members are relieved to discover they are not alone-their experiences, problems or fears are not unique or isolated.
+In the group, members are relieved to discover they are not alone in their experiences and their problems or fears are not unique or isolated.
 Group members are able to receive support, consider alternatives, challenge thoughts and develop new, more effective coping skills to ease their struggles and improve the quality of their lives.

 Groups generally meet weekly for an hour for a specified number of sessions.
 Family members or other support persons may be asked to participate in some of the sessions.

 Children who suffer from one or more of the following issues will benefit from group therapy:

 - Social isolation/shyness

 - Bullying/peer rejection